 - Parts of Erith

-The scheme comes into force on the 1 October 2018 and the council is now accepting applications.
+The scheme came into force on the 1 October 2018.
 The following document is a copy of the selective licence designation notice (PDF, 1MB).

 Below are detailed maps of the four selective licensing areas:

 - Thamesmead North Licensing Area

 - Abbey Wood / Lower Belvedere Licensing Area

 - Manor Road Licensing Area

 - A full map of all Licensing Areas